 Siân Gwenllian is the deputy leader of Plaid Cymru and a member of the Culture, Welsh Language and Communications Committee in the Senedd.
-Here she argues that Wales’s arts sector is not being looked after in its time of direst need, and that the future of its very existence is hanging by a thread.
+Here she argues that Wales’s arts sector is not being looked after in its time of direst need with many programmes suffering from underfunding, and that the future of its very existence is hanging by a thread.

 This isn’t an exaggeration.
 The future of the Arts and Culture sector in Wales is hanging by a thread – with a lifeline far from sight.
 I’ve heard sobering stories only the past week from people across the Arts sector whose livelihoods have suffered significantly as a result of the pandemic – some who have lost over a year and a half’s worth of work, are unable to access enough financial support to pay rent, and have had to sell their home or move in with family.